 This register allows the comparator threshold of the Syncon-Green slicer to be adjusted.
-This register adjusts it in steps of 10 mV, with the minimum setting equaling 10 mV (11111) and the maximum setting equaling 330 mV (00000).
-The default setting is 23, which corresponds to a threshold value of 100 mV; for a threshold of 150 mV, the setting should be 18.
+This register adjusts it in steps of 10 mV, with the minimum setting equaling 10 mV and the maximum setting equaling 330 mV.

+The default setting is 23 and corresponds to a threshold value of 0.15 V.